mahmoud-elzohairy/unlimited-childs/README.md

 ## Unlimited Sub Categories Demo

-This project display categories and its sub through select dropdown option.
+- This project display categories and its sub through select dropdown option.
+- Full CRUD Operation ( Get all data with pagination - Create new one - Edit - Delete )

 ## Important Commands